 Power steering is a modern marvel that many of us take for granted.
 However, this advanced system isn’t free of defects, especially as it gets older.
-If you notice a dashboard warning light or you are having trouble controlling your vehicle, you want to know how to fix a power steering assist fault because you don’t want to drive with these problems.
+If you notice a dashboard warning light or you are having trouble controlling your vehicle, you want to know how to fix a power steering assist fault.
+You don’t want to drive with these problems.

 In this guide, we explain the power steering assist system and look at what could be causing the problem.
 We also show you how to repair it once you figure out what’s wrong.
 At the end of our guide, we cover the approximate costs of repairing the system based on what must be dealt with.